dimagi/commcare-hq/corehq/apps/userreports/README.md

 `statement` can be any statement that returns a valid number.
 All python math [operators](https://en.wikibooks.org/wiki/Python_Programming/Basic_Math#Mathematical_Operators) except power opertor are available for use.

-`context_variables` is a [Dict Expression](corehq/apps/userreports/README.md#dict-expressions) where keys are names of variables used in the `statement` and values are values of those variables.
+`context_variables` is a dictionary of Expressions where keys are names of variables used in the `statement` and values are expressions to generate those variables.
 Variables can be any valid numbers (Python datatypes `int`, `float`, and `long` are considered valid numbers.) or also expressions that return numbers.

 More examples can be found on practical [examples page](corehq/apps/userreports/examples/examples.md#evaluator-examples).